 The statutory licence scheme for education in the Copyright Act allows educational copying and sharing of text and images provided there is fair compensation to content creators.
 Copyright Agency was appointed by the Australian Attorney General in 1990 to manage the scheme.

 There is a similar scheme for broadcast content (e.g. documentaries, films and current affairs), managed by Screenrights.

 The schemes now apply to both not-for-profit and for-profit educational institutions.
 The amount of fair compensation can be determined by the Copyright Tribunal if it cannot be agreed.

 Most schools (all government schools, and most Catholic and independent schools) are represented by the Copyright Advisory Group (CAG) in negotiations for fair compensation and data collection arrangements.
 Most Technical and Further Education (TAFE) colleges (apart from those in Victoria) are also represented by CAG.
 Australian universities are represented by Universities Australia.
 Copyright Agency also negotiates individual agreements with more than 1,000 independent educational institutions.

 For total revenue from the education sector, see 4.1 Revenue by category.

-According to the Australian Curriculum and Assessment Authority, the recurrent government funding for school education in 2015–16 was $55.7 billion: $14,800 per student.
+According to the Australian Curriculum and Assessment Authority, the recurrent government funding for school education in 2016–17 was $57.8 billion: about $15,000 per student.

 Roughly 57% of the individually licensed institutions are not-for-profit, and the remainder for-profit.
 The institutions include pre-schools, schools and colleges offering higher education degrees, as well as Vocational Education and Training (VET) level diplomas and certificates 1–4.
 Some offer specialist education, such as theological studies, business studies and English language training.